michael-franke/K2/text/paper/reviews_2/response_letter.md

 >(2) rethink the value of the fine-grained description of the landscape of theoretical options (section 3.1/3.2).

-Although we had thought that it would be good for the readers to see the full space of possible predictions about preference patterns that relevant "core theories" + "auxiliary hypotheses" give, we agree that it is not strictly necessary to introduce all of these distinctions.
-We have therefore removed those chunks of Section 3 which are not strictly relevant for later discussions (including Table 2, which summarized the predictions).
+Although we had thought that it would be good for the readers to see the full space of possible predictions about preference patterns that relevant "core theories" + "auxiliary hypotheses" give, we agree that it is not strictly necessary to introduce all of these fine-grained distinctions.
+We have therefore removed those chunks of Section 3 which are not strictly relevant for our overall discussions (including Table 2, which summarized the predictions).
 Some particular "auxiliary assumptions" are taken up in the discussion section 6, but only those that are relevant for the overall discussion, like Magri's appeal to obligatory exhaustification, which is an example for how grammaticalism could predict our data.

 ## Reviewer 1

-Reviewer 1 had only minor remarks.
+Reviewer 1 had only minor remarks, which we will address below.

 > Perhaps I am persistently misreading something, but on page 4, should it say that the dots on the right of each diagram (of Figure 1) are papers, and the dots on the left represent students?